leggedrobotics/RaiSimUnity/README.md

-# RaisimUnity
+# RaisimUnity (NOT COMPLETED)

 ![raisimunity gif](https://github.com/leggedrobotics/raisimUnity/blob/master/Images/raisimunity.gif)

 raisimUnity is a visualizer for raisim based on [Unity](https://unity.com/).
-The visualizer gets the simulation data from raisim server application via TCP/IP.
+It gets the simulation data from raisim server application via TCP/IP.

 The project was tested on Ubuntu 18.04 LST.